bananabenana/Klebsiella-pneumoniae-patient-outcomes-ML/README.md

 If you would like to use these models to run test patient data, see below

 #### Run patient predictions using the Clinical+Genomic models
-1. Fill appropriate columns in: `Models/Clinical+Genomic/new_patients.tsv`
+1. Fill appropriate columns in: `Models/Clinical+Genomic/new_patients.tsv`.
+Leave any missing data as a blank cell
 2. Run the following:
 ```bash
 # Change to directory